UPS NEWS

 October 11, 2005- ENERSYS, acquired German Battery Manufacturer, GAZ GmbH.
 GAZ is a producer of specialty nickel-based batteries utilized primarily in the energy, rail, telecommunications and UPS industries worldwide.

-September 1, 2005- GENERAL ELECTRIC has launched the new NetPro Series UPS in the power range from 600VA to 4000VA, with secure communication capabilities via USB, RS232, SNMP and Relay Interface, allowing easy integration into networking environments and industrial communication structures.
+September 1, 2005- GE has launched the new NetPro Series UPS in the power range from 600VA to 4000VA, with secure communication capabilities via USB, RS232, SNMP and Relay Interface, allowing easy integration into networking environments and industrial communication structures.

 August 4, 2005- PILLER were awarded a contract to supply a UNIBLOCK dynamic power protection system to Salam Community Hospital in Ohio, USA.
 Based on Pillers proven flywheel technology, in a power outage, the system will provide 2.4mW of uninterrupted power to the hospital for 19 seconds.